 \subsection{Step 1: Discovering Process Models and Selecting Interesting Places}

 In the first step, users should discover a process model based on the event log.
 The process model can be discovered by any process discovery algorithms or manually created by domain experts.
-In the method proposed in this paper, all process models should be transformed to sound petri-nets.
+In the method proposed in this paper, all process models should be transformed to sound Petri nets.

-In a sound petri-net, an exclusive choice split is caused by a place p with more than one outgoing arcs.
-If users are interested in frequency changes in one or multiple exclusive choices, they can select such places as interesting places and only focus on process drifts on the places they select.
+In a sound Petri net, an exclusive choice split is caused by a place with more than one outgoing arcs.
+If users are interested in frequency changes in one or multiple exclusive choices, they can select such places and only focus on process drifts on the places they select.
 Otherwise all places with more than one outgoing arcs can be selected.
-In this paper, we call selected places "interesting places".
+In this paper, we call selected places ``interesting places''.